tsmith512/blogpost-email/README.md

   ];
 ```

-Then run the searches and, in batches of 100, archive the resulting threads:
+Then run the searches and, in batches of 100 (`batchSize`), archive the resulting threads:

 ``` js
   for (i = 0; i < searches.length; i++) {